Pine Grove Historical Museum

-The Pine Grove Historical Museum is located in Pontiac, Michigan and operated by the Oakland County Pioneer and Historical Society.
+The Pine Grove Historical Museum is located in Pontiac, Michigan and operated by the Oakland County Historical Society.
 The museum features the home of former Michigan Governor Moses Wisner.
 The four acre-plus property also includes several outbuildings, including a summer kitchen, a smokehouse and a root cellar.

 The property includes a late 19th-century period one-room schoolhouse, and a former carriage house that is home to the Pioneer Museum and the Research Library.

 Moses Wisner

 The Moses Wisner House is listed on the National Register of Historic Places.
 In 1845, Moses Wisner moved to Oakland County, Michigan from New York with his family, They settled on a piece of land along the old Saginaw Trail.

 Although Wisner was a lawyer, he had a passion for farming, so he bought enough land for chickens and cattle, and for fruit trees and growing vegetables.

 In 1858, Wisner was elected governor of Michigan.
 Since there was no governor's mansion in Lansing, Wisner remodeled his Greek Revival-Style home to accommodate his responsibilities as governor.

 Rather than running for re-election for governor, Wisner organized a volunteer infantry regiment to fight in the U.S. Civil War, and in 1862 the 22nd Michigan Infantry left for Kentucky with Colonel Wisner in command.
 Before leaving, Wisner transferred ownership of the Pine Grove property to his wife, Angeolina.